joshconger/ansible-playbooks/README.md

 ### Setting up a LEMP server

-1. Set up your ssh hosts file `~/.ssh/config` and copy keys to the server.
+1. Set up your ssh hosts file `~/.ssh/config` so it includes the server(s) you wish to configure.

 2. Create your Ansible hosts file (refer to [Ansible docs](http://www.ansibleworks.com/docs/intro_installation.html)).